 The Company performed a 750 Line aerial mag survey in May 2021, covering the Apollo and Admiral projects.
-Results are anticipated to be received in the next quarter.
+See results under Apollo project.

 Net Smelter Royalty

 Each of the Richardson, Bullion, Apollo, Atlas and Admiral projects is subject to a: